schuellerf/docker-geneweb/README.md

 To export the data as "*.ged" file or similar you need to start the "setup" tool

 ```
-docker exec docker-geneweb /start_setup.sh
+docker exec -ti docker-geneweb /start_setup.sh
 ```
-and then navigate to [http://localhost:2316]
+and then navigate to [http://localhost:2316](http://localhost:2316)